We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 capability within Clipchamp.

-The result: A effective and very tailored learning experience
+The result: An effective and very tailored learning experience

-Although a little bit of effort is involved, by capturing, cleaning up, categorising and publishing your own, in-house videos, you get to benefit as follows:
+Although a little bit of effort is involved, by capturing, cleaning up, categorising, publishing and promoting your own, in-house videos, you get to benefit as follows:

-• You break down silos: Your valuable knowledge isn’t locked up in people’s personal OneDrives.
+• You preserve precious learning content: Your valuable knowledge isn’t locked up in people’s personal OneDrives.

-• Learning contributors are encouraged: As was discovered by our customer, Reed Employment Services, by creating a central platform for delivering learning content, in-house experts became very active content contributors.
+• Learning contributors are encouraged: As was discovered by our customer, a leading UK employment services group, by creating a central platform for delivering learning content, in-house experts became very active content contributors.

-• You’l get to reduce learning costs: It’s a double whammy – instead of buying in ‘off the shelf’ training that’s probably a bit too general for your specific business, you can use your own very tailored learning materials.
+• You’ll reduce learning costs: It’s a double whammy – instead of buying in ‘off the shelf’ training that’s probably a bit too general for your business, you can use your own very tailored learning materials.

 • You can support different learning styles: Video recordings are often more easily consumed than dry PowerPoints and PDFs, and give staff a mix of structured and peer-led content.